Athens City Break: The Ultimate 3-Day Travel Guide to Greece’s Historic Capital

 Where to Stay in Athens

 For a short stay, location is critical.
-Staying central reduces transport time and maximizes exploration.
+Staying central reduces transport time and maximizes exploration, allowing more time at landmarks such as the Acropolis, Plaka, and the National Garden instead of sitting in traffic.

 Syntagma